cserteGT3/JuliaCon2020RANSAC/slides/JuliaCon2020.md

 --

-- torus primitive
+- Torus primitive
-- proper API in RANSACVisualizer.jl
+- Proper API in `RANSACVisualizer.jl`
-- performance optmizations
+- Performance optmizations
-- multi-threading
+- Multi-threading
-- investigate further RANSAC variants (GlobFit, multiBaySAC, etc.)
+- Investigate further RANSAC variants (GlobFit, multiBaySAC, etc.)

 ???
 The torus primitive is still not implemented, and a proper API is needed for the RANSACVisualizer package